danchoi/fredit/README.md

 * can use a web browser interface to edit files

 One option here is to set up a full Rails development environment on Chad's computer.
-But this option is not very attractive, because it would involve a lot of hand-holding.
+But this option is not attractive at all for several reason.
 Chad is not familiar with Linux or git.
 I would have to install Ruby, gems, and the RDBMS on Chad's computer for him.
 I would have to teach Chad a lot of things: how to check out the application code from the git repository, how to start the Rails app, how to run migrations, how to check his changes into the git repository and push them upstream.
-All this work just to get Chad to the point where he could edit the view templates and the stylesheet
+All this work just to get Chad to the point where he could edit the view templates and the stylesheets.

+I came up with fredit to avoid this hand-holding. fredit lets a collaborator make front-end tweaks to a Rails applications without having to set up and run an instance of it on their local computer.